Maitee Hatsady

-Maitee Hatsady (born as Maitee Sihalart on 10 June 1998 and simply known by his first name) is a Laotian footballer who played as an attacking midfielder.
+Maitee Hatsady (born as Maitee Sihalath on 10 June 1998 and simply known by his first name) is a Laotian footballer who played as an attacking midfielder.
 He was banned for life from all football-related activities as a result of match-fixing, along with 21 other players of his club Lao Toyota and the national team.

 Club career

 Maitee played for Lao Toyota from 2015 to 2017.
 In a match against Ayeyawady United at the 2015 AFC Cup, he scored an impressive 30-yard free kick, although Lao Toyota eventually lost 4-3.

 International career

 Maitee made his senior international debut in 2016 against Nepal, although he had been called up at the age of 16 for the 2014 AFF Championship without making an appearance.